primeqa/primeqa/primeqa/ir/README.md

 ### Java SDK Dependency
 Pyserini requires Java 11
 Set the environment variable JAVA_HOME to the path where the Java SDK is installed

+todo: how do I create an index? please document.

 ### PyseriniRetriever usage
 Here's how to run a search query against an index and retrieve ranked list of documents: